 - Wednesday evening Meditation + Talk with Dr. Rick Hanson via Zoom from 9-10:30 PM (35 min. guided meditation, 10-min. break, 45-min. talk and Q&A)

-- Sunday Dharma Meditation with Pierre Zimmerman (One Roof – Saratoga Springs) in-person from 9:00-10:15 AM (25-min. meditation sitting, brief break, brief talk, another sitting, group discussion) at SPAC *Seating is LIMITED (for health & safety), and pre-registration is required 24 hours in advance.
+- Sunday Dharma Meditation with Pierre Zimmerman (One Roof – Saratoga Springs) at Caffe Lena from 9:00-10:15 AM (25-min. meditation sitting, brief break, brief talk, another sitting, group discussion) Pre-registration is required 24 hours in advance.

 - Tara Brach: Radical Acceptance